 Over the years pupils memorise and perform more than 40 poems.

 Our youngest pupils learn the most common ways in which to write the 42 main sounds of English, alongside irregular ‘tricky words’, using the Jolly Phonics Programme.
 Regular practice is encouraged at home with word boxes and then with reading books.
 Regular spelling lessons, dictation and an introduction to the rules of grammar are covered using Jolly Grammar.
-In the Infant School, pupils begin to learn how to write in a cursive script.
+From Upper Prep (Year 1), pupils begin to learn how to write in a cursive script.

 Creativity is inspired through the rich range of materials read to children through regular Literature and Read Aloud sessions, and the nurturing of a love of poetry.
 The Tales of Peter Rabbit, Winnie the Pooh, The Just So Stories and Charlotte’s Web are examples of classics that become wonderful friends, to enjoy and return to again and again.